MiniCheese26/vite-plugin-svelte-entries-generator/README.md

 # vite-plugin-svelte-entries-generator

-## Why would I need this?
-Doesn't sveltekit auto-discover all pages to pre-render?
+## Doesn't sveltekit auto-discover all pages to pre-render?

 Mostly yes, but under certain circumstances, it is unable to discover all dynamic paths to prerender.